 But is this the natural progression of blogging?
 Or is it just a trending fad?
 After all, self-hosted blogs like WordPress or Webflow are responsible for approximately 20% of all personal websites.
 That is more than 455.000.000 sites that trust the power of self-hosted website builders, an amount that massively outnumbers Medium users.

 To understand which platform is best, we need to first have a look at the benefits of each option.

 Pros of blogging on Medium

 Medium blogs outperform self-hosted blogs in several areas.
 On first instance, these benefits seem luring to startup businesses, where speed is of the essence.

 Very high Domain Authority (DA)

-Domain Authority is a metric that determines the ranking potential of a website’s content.
-Medium has a DA of 96, which is higher than any personal blog.
+Domain Authority is a metric that determines the ranking potential of a website's content.
+Medium Domain Authority (DA) is 96, which is higher than any personal blog.
 This benefits early-stage startups, as it helps them rank for keywords faster.

 Avoid the Sandbox period